Manisha11sep/graphql-mini/README.md

 - with the `name` set to a string `Movie`

+- copy a link from the `films` Array and make a call to see the API structure and details for each film

 - add `name, releaseDate` properties and their respective `type`'s

 #### Solution